Shaya2024/portfolio/README.md

 # Shaya Meyer's Front-End Developer Portfolio
 Welcome to my portfolio repository!
-I'm Shaya Meyer, a front-end developer with a passion for creating user-friendly, responsive web applications.
-This portfolio showcases some of my best work as I continue my journey in web development.
+This portfolio showcases some of my work as I continue my journey in web development.

 ## Technologies
 - **HTML5**